 Statistical analyses

 Previous research has indicated significant among-population level genetic variation in bud-break phenology in this system (Ware et al. 2019, 2021).
 To understand geographic variation in patterns of genetic divergence and the evolutionary mechanism underlying those patterns, we used general linear mixed models (GLMM, R package lme4).
 To examine whether bud-break phenology varies along elevation gradients (Q1), we first analyzed how bud-break phenology varied in response to the fixed effects of population, elevation, and their interaction.
 Second, we analyzed how bud-break phenology varied in response to the fixed effects of provenance, elevation, and their interaction.
 For provenance models, population was included as a random effect.
 For population models, provenance was included as a random effect.
-In both cases, a significant interaction term would indicate that the relationship between bud-break phenology and elevation varies geographically depending upon the population or provenance.
-When significant interaction terms were detected, the model was reduced to identify main effects.
+In both cases, a significant interaction term would indicate that the relationship between bud-break phenology and elevation varied geographically depending upon the population or provenance.
+When significant interaction terms were detected, the model was reduced to identify main effects to understand within and among provenance patterns of genetic divergence in bud break phenology.
 Here, we used a general linear model where bud-break phenology was a function of elevation for each individual population.
 From these analyses standardized beta values for the relationship between elevation and phenology were extracted for each model ().
 These values reflect the strength and direction of the response of bud-break phenology to elevation.

 To examine whether bud-break phenology differed between high and low elevation sites (Q2), we compared all low elevation sites to all high elevation sites within and among all populations.
 Again, we used a GLMM where site of collection (high or low), population/provenance (two separate analyses), and their interaction were fixed effects.
 Plant genotype was included in models as a random effect nested within either population or provenance, respectively.
 Here, a significant elevation-by-site (EBS) by population interaction supports a hypothesis of a geographic mosaic pattern of evolutionary divergence in response to elevation across populations.
 From these data we quantified population standardized effect sizes as z-scores for bud-break phenology (n=15).
 These data represent the magnitude of genetic divergence along elevation gradients and provide an estimate of geographic variation in evolutionary response in bud-break phenology for each population.